 Additionally, an impactor with a filter pack setup will determine if there is any particulate matter in the air.
 A continuous particulate matter monitor does the same.
 On the other hand, a perfluorocarbon tracer or tracer gas tests the air exchange rate.
 An air exchange rate is a ratio that describes how rapidly outdoor air replaces indoor air.

 Improve Your Indoor Air Quality

-You can fix the indoor air problems you have by hiring a professional cleaning service.
+You can fix the indoor air quality problems you have by hiring a professional cleaning service to conduct a thorough and complete indoor air quality testing.
 We’re here to help if you’re too busy to treat for mold or other indoor contaminants.
 You can utilize our services by visiting our site to receive a free estimate.